wu-geoff/the-shoppies-source/README.md

 Click [this link](https://wu-geoff.github.io/the-shoppies) to open the actual website.

+The [OMDB](https://www.omdbapi.com/) apikey is redacted due to privacy reasons, so if you want to run it locally, you need to paste your own OMDB apikey to the corresponding position at omdb.service.ts.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.